 \end{theorem}

-Theorem~\ref{theorem:CEntropy_conv1x1} implies that low-rank structure is still preserved in the outputs for a convolutional layer with $1\times 1$ kernels.
-Therefore, before a convolutional layer, if $\ceiling{2^{\mu}}$ principal channels are used in TEEs, the same number of channels is still sufficient to keep privacy in outputs.
+Theorem~\ref{theorem:CEntropy_conv1x1} implies that low-rank structure is still preserved in the outputs for convolutional layers with $1\times 1$ kernels.
+Therefore, before a convolutional layer, if $\ceiling{2^{\mu}}$ principal channels are used in TEEs, the same number of channels is still sufficient to approximate the outputs.